 • Who buys from you

-• What problems they’re trying to solve
+• What problems are they trying to solve

 • Where do they spend time online